Part of the Montana Capital Car Title Loans chain · locations

 Montana Capital Car Title Loans operates at 2347 Rockford Ln in Louisville, KY, a standalone storefront serving the Louisville community with convenient hours.
 The location is open Monday through Friday from 9AM to 7PM, Saturdays 9AM to 5PM, and closed Sundays.
 This Louisville branch is designed for quick service, with no appointment necessary.

-This Louisville location specializes in title loans, where you can borrow money against your vehicle's title, and payday loans for residents needing immediate cash.
+This Louisville location specializes in title loans, where you can borrow money against your vehicle's title, and payday loans for residents researching short-term cash access.
 Call +1 502-206-0342 to discuss your options or walk in during business hours.
 The team at this Kentucky location can explain repayment terms and help you determine the best loan product for your situation.

 Louisville residents can typically complete their loan application at this Rockford Ln location within the same business day.
 Have your government-issued ID, proof of residence, and vehicle documentation (if applying for a title loan) ready to streamline the process.
 This is a practical option for emergencies when traditional lenders won't work fast enough.